 Drawing an analogy between kudzu and the thorns in the Parable of the Sower, Mike Ford shows how we have to "weed out" detrimental habits that choke our lives.
 If we want to produce quality fruit, we must weed the garden!

 The church of God has long acknowledged the biblical analogy of a harvest representing the gathering and eventual resurrection of the saints.
-Bill Keesee speculates that we can perhaps expand our understanding of the harvest analogy to include other aspects of our preparation for God's Kingdom.
+Bill Keesee speculates that we can perhaps expand our understanding of the harvest analogy to include other aspect. . .

 The Bible uses agriculture to provide many lessons for us.
 Are we learning them—or are we repeating history as Israel did?

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
-See what over 145,000 subscribers are already receiving.
+See what over 140,000 subscribers are already receiving.